How To Spot A Fake 1984 Star Michael Jordan XRC #101 Card

 A common fake XRC Jordan back.

 First, note the ‘Reb’ header in the stat line.
-This should be in all-caps like all of the other headers.
+This should be in all caps like the other headers.

 Second, see the line that stretches out across the dots on the left?
 That line is way too long.
 Again, here is the authentic back—see how the line only goes over the first dot below it?